ucb-152/lab6/README.md

 ```
 The install script will activate the Python virtual environment prebuilt on the AWS instances with the Deep Learning AMI (`source /opt/aws_neuronx_venv_pytorch_2_5/bin/activate`), that contains all the dependencies needed for the assignment.
 It will also modify your ~/.bashrc file so that the virtual environment is activated automatically upon future logins to your machine.
 Finally, the script sets up your InfluxDB credentials so that you may use neuron-profile, which will be useful for future sections.

-All files needed for this part are located in `lab6/nki_ffnn`.
+All files needed for the directed portion are located in `lab6/nki_ffnn`.
 - `utils.py`: Utility functions for loading the matrices, and constants for the matrix dimensions
 - `ffnn_ref.py`: Reference NumPy implementation of the Feedforward Neural Network.
 - `ffnn.py`: Main program to run the kernels and benchmark performance.
 - `matmul_kernels.py`: Matrix Multiplication kernels developed by AWS, with various levels of optimization.
-Read the [AWS Matrix Multiplication tutorial](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials/matrix_multiplication.html#matrix-multiplication) for more information.
+  - Read the [AWS Matrix Multiplication tutorial](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials/matrix_multiplication.html#matrix-multiplication) for more information.
-- `kernels.py`: Contains the kernels you will need to implement for the FFNN. **This is the only file you will need to edit.**
+- `kernels.py`: Contains the kernels you will need to implement for the FFNN.
-- `tester.py`: Testing program to help debug kernels individually.
+  - **This is the only file you will need to edit.**
+- `tester.py`: Debug kernels individually on CPU before running full kernel on Tranium.

 ### Step 1: Observe the Python/Numpy Reference FFNN